aaronrhino99/aaronrhino99/README.md

 ## Web Developer | Ruby on Rails

-I am a Linux enthusiast and over the top about open source software
+I am a Web development enthusiast and over the top about open source software.